Michigan's Smoke-free Air Law

 To report a violation at a food service establishment in Antrim, Charlevoix, Emmet and Otsego counties, please contact the Health Department of Northwest Michigan at (231) 547-6523.
 Please note: If you do not want to leave your name and/or contact information, you can file your complaint anonymously, but the Health Department will not be able to contact you if further information is required.

-For complaints relating to non-food service establishments, please call the Michigan Department of Community Health Complaint Line at (517) 241-6303.
+For complaints relating to non-food service establishments, please call the Michigan Department of Health and Human Services Complaint Line at (517) 241-6303.